Zeeshan138063/PDFtoXML/README.md

 NOTE
 This is currently only supported on Windows operating systems.
 Unix support is in progress.
 Please check back soon.

-This program was created to convert .pdf files containing radio scheduling information into .xml files, which can then be imported using our proprietary order scheduling software - Strata VIEW.
+PdftoXml was created to convert .pdf files containing radio scheduling information into .xml files, which can then be imported using iHeart's proprietary order scheduling software - Strata VIEW.
 This eliminates the need to manually type in the order data by hand.